-Our focus this term remains to be on reading and spelling.
+Our focus for home this term remains to be on reading and spelling.
 Please remember to encourage your children to read, at least three times a week, and record this in their reading records.
 These should be brought in on a Monday.
 It is your child’s responsibility to change their book once they have read it.
 If you happen to have any at home, please hand them into your child’s teacher.
 Children are encouraged to practise their spellings, at home, daily.
 This can be done by simply saying, writing and checking their spellings.
 The children have also learnt many other ways to practice their spellings at home, please see your child’s teacher if you would like support with this.

-Finally, if at any point, you need to talk to us, please call the office, email us (email@example.com or firstname.lastname@example.org) or try and grab us at the beginning or end of the day.
+Finally, if at any point, you need to talk to us, please call the office, email us (firstname.lastname@example.org or email@example.com) or try and catch us at the beginning or end of the day.

 Mrs Sharp and Mrs Cooper